Francis A. Byrne Golf Course - Essex County, NJ Golf

 New registration for juniors

-Juniors ages 12 to 17 years must have a birth certificate and a parent or guardian present who must bring their valid New Jersey Driver's License and a current utility bill (Telephone, PSE&G or Cable only).
+Juniors ages 11 to 17 years must have a birth certificate and a parent or guardian present who must bring their valid New Jersey Driver's License and a current utility bill (Telephone, PSE&G or Cable only).
 A valid New Jersey Driver's License is sufficient for a Junior age 17.
+For more youth opportunities Please click here for the First Tee/Essex County Website

 Registration for the disabled